-This is the second edition of the toolkit and the aim of the updated document is to tackle the perceived barriers to research from the perspective of doctors – wherever they are in their careers.
-The toolkit offers first-hand experience and guidance from those who have engaged in research, useful resources that physicians should seek out, and practical guidance about how to go about conducting research for the first time.
+This document's aim is to tackle the perceived barriers to research from the perspective of doctors – wherever they are in their careers by offering first-hand experience and guidance from those who have engaged in research, useful resources that physicians should seek out, and practical guidance about how to go about conducting research for the first time.

 This toolkit provides: